Family Support for Addiction Recovery: Understanding Your Options

 Diagnostic Questions for Family Engagement

-- Boundary-setting capabilities when faced with manipulation or relapse scenarios
+- Boundary Capabilities: Can the family maintain limits when faced with manipulation or relapse scenarios?

 Assessing Current Skills, Resources, and Willingness